Uvacoder/learndevtoolbox/docs/about/index.md

 # About 👋🏼

-### Hello there!
+#### Hello there!

-My name is **Jordi** and I am a passionate **full stack developer** from Barcelona, Spain 🇪🇸.
+My name is **Jordi** and I am a **full stack developer** from Barcelona, Spain 🇪🇸.
 I have decided to improve and reach the **software architect** level of expertise.
 In my journey towards that goal I have created this site in order to have a place where I can write my notes while attending a masters degree in an online school called [Escuela.it](https://escuela.it/).

 Thats why I want to give special credit to [Escuela.it](https://escuela.it/) and the main teacher of the masters degree [Luis Fernández Muñoz](https://es.linkedin.com/in/luisfernandezmunyoz). ❤️